 Pedestrian lanes provide access to the front of dwellings and define an informal neighbourhood gathering place where front porch life can take place.
 These spaces open out to the surrounding bush corridors and link to the larger bush track network.
 The pedestrian lanes vary in width reflecting the informal nature of the development.
-Along the northern edge of the hamlet a pedestrian lane provides access to the first row of dwellings and links the Village Green to the Village Centre Hamlet (Hamlet 1).
+Along the northern edge of the hamlet a pedestrian lane provides access to the first row of dwellings and links the Village Green to Hamlet 1.